the great big old clock o' the universe with jazz hands

 All these are just minor catches in the give and take of timing.
 We all experience them.
 The trick is not to let them throw you completely off the beat.

 It's the larger currents of our affairs that are more problematic and, should one lose the beat, harder to recover.
 For instance I tend to buy stocks at their historical highs and give up on them just before they finally bottom out.
-I lost my job the week before Lehman Brothers hit the fan, confirming what all the major players already knew, and sending the economy into a tailspin from which it is still trying to pull out.
-I decided to become a writer just at the moment when the Internet removed all barriers to entry into that noble fraternity, including, it would seem, any requirement to understand spelling, punctuation, grammar or even the subject about which one decides to write.
+I lost my job the week before Lehman Brothers hit the fan, confirming what all the major players already knew, and sending the economy into a tailspin from which it is still trying to recover.
+I decided to become a writer just at the moment when the Internet removed all barriers to entry into that noble fraternity, including it seems, any requirement to understand spelling, punctuation, grammar or even the subject about which one decides to write.

 All these things have had a disastrous impact on life as I used to know it, but I am far from being the most ridiculously out-of-step wonk on the planet.
 I use to think that distinction belonged to Friedrich Riesfeldt of Paderborn, Germany, the zookeeper who gave an elephant an olive oil enema and was subsequently suffocated beneath several hundred pounds of its poop.
 Riesfeldt's story is wildly entertaining and clearly illustrates the most dire consequences possible for ill-timed choices, but it turns out to also be a fabrication.
 (You can read the complete original account as well as the facts that prove it to be false at Snopes.)